Meghan Markle Gushed About Baby Archie at Endeavour Fund Awards, Fan Says

 Meanwhile, Prince Harry "raced up to Silverstone, home of the British Grand Prix to open The Silverstone Experience, a brand-new immersive museum that tells the story of the past, present and future of British motor racing," their Instagram account described.

-Throughout all of her surprise engagements and her joint public appearances with her husband, Meghan is once again proving her impeccable fashion sense.
+Throughout all of her surprise engagements and her joint public appearances with her husband, Meghan once again proved her impeccable fashion sense.

 On Saturday, the two arrived at the Mountbatten Music Festival in matching red ensembles with the former Suits actress donning a regal red Safiyaa gown.
 As for Prince Harry, he was clad in a red embroidered coat and military regalia.